-End of April, you will provide both supervisors with an interim report of approximately 4-5 pages about your projects, tasks, and responsibilities until then, and information about planned projects for the second part of the dual work period.
-You need to submit a digital version of the interim report before 1 May via Canvas and make sure to give the company supervisor the opportunity to review the report before you submit this report on Canvas.
+Please be sure to give your company supervisor the opportunity to review your report before you submit this report on OnStage.
 You will receive feedback on this interim report from your VU supervisor, so you are able to tailor your activities to a higher level in consultation with the company supervisor if appropriate.